Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/contact/index.md

 {{< custom-entry-banner id="4" title="Other" class="black height-large" >}}

+I maintain a blog with **devlogs** about literally all my game projects and updates at [Pandaqi Blog](https://pandaqi.com/blog).

+The name "Pandaqi" comes from a **tutorial website** I started long ago.
+It has moved to a new address (a sub domain): [Pandaqi Tutorials](https://pandaqi.com/tutorials)

-I am a (general) freelance artist in the Netherlands: [Rode Panda - Portfolio](https://rodepanda.com)
+I'm a registered **freelance artist** in the Netherlands: [Portfolio](https://rodepanda.com).
 I also write books, create music, design picturebooks and websites, and some more creative stuff.

-The name "Pandaqi" comes from a tutorial website I started long ago.
-It has moved to a new address (a sub domain): [Pandaqi Tutorials](https://pandaqi.com/tutorials)

-Similarly, I blog about what I do at [Pandaqi Blog](https://pandaqi.com/blog).

-You might also find me on other platforms (Twitter, GameJolt, Discord, etc.) These accounts are rarely checked or updated.
-I believe in having a strong core platform (my own website + itch.io) and a single communication channel (email), instead of creating and managing accounts all over the place, without really using those websites myself.
+To know how to **support** me, visit the [Support Page](/info/support/).

+That's all.
+You might find my name elsewhere, but know the account is not used or maybe not even me.

 {{< /custom-entry-banner >}}